Play Nice in Email

 To configure your mailer for outgoing mail, see Problem Solving: Sending Messages in Plain Text.
 It gives specific instructions for a host of the most popular mailers—23 of them, as of May 2006.

-That page occasionally disappears; if it’s missing when you look then there are several mirrors where you can get the same text:
+If the archive page is missing when you look, then there are several mirrors where you can get the same text: